Planning Your Day in Rethymno

 Welcome to Rethymno!
 Start your day with a strong coffee and breakfast at one of the many cafés opposite the old Venetian Harbor.
 Visit Nuvel for a coffee with a great view of the lighthouse, or try Fraoules for a hearty breakfast.
 Then head to the imposing Fortezza, which dominates the hill above the harbor.
 It's one of the largest fortresses of the Venetian era.
 It was built on a hill called Paleokastro (meaning "old castle"), the site of an ancient acropolis.

 For most of the year, the Fortezza opens at 8 am.
 Especially in the summer, it's best to go on a tour early in the morning when the temperature is the coolest.
 Plan at least a couple of hours to walk through the site.
 As you stroll through the fortress, you can admire breathtaking views of the city and the coast while you learn about the monument's history.
-Note the mosque in the center of the Fortezza: it was built when Rethymno was captured by the Ottomans.
+Note the mosque in the center of the Fortezza: it was built when the Ottomans captured Rethymno.
 The original Cathedral of St. Nicolas was converted into this mosque, but the rest of the fortress was pretty much left intact.

 11 am: Stroll Through Old Town & Visit a Phyllo Workshop